GoogleCloudPlatform/oozie-to-airflow/README.md

 Currently generated name of the sub-workflow is fixed which means that only one subworkflow is supported per DAG folder.
 This will be fixed soon.

+## DistCp Example

+The DistCp example can be run as:

+`o2a -i examples/distcp -o output/distcp`

+Make sure to first copy `examples/distcp/configuration.template.properties`, rename it as `configuration.properties` and fill in with configuration data.

+### Output
+In this example the output will appear in `output/distcp/test_distcp_dag.py`.

+The converted DAG uses the `BashOperator` in Airflow, which submits the Hadoop DistCp job using the `gcloud dataproc jobs submit hadoop` command.

+### Current limitations

+The system test of the example run with Oozie fails due to unknown reasons.
+The converted DAG run by Airflow completes successfully.

 ## Decision Example